swihart/lasagnar/readMe.md

 [2]  The follow-up paper for SAS code: [Lasagna Plots Made in Different (Statistical) Ovens](http://journals.lww.com/epidem/Fulltext/2012/11000/Lasagna_Plots_Made_in_Different__Statistical_.33.aspx)

-There is [an appendix](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2937254/bin/NIHMS225391-supplement-1.pdf) for [1], but no one likes it.
+There is [an appendix](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2937254/bin/NIHMS225391-supplement-1.pdf) for [1] that has some `R` code, but no one likes it.
 At the time the only option for supplemental materials was to put R code into a PDF, thus introducing a hurdle for easy usage.
 This repo on github has been long overdue.
 This repo is an R-package, and can be installed and ready to go with a few lines in R.

 #Quick start!: